ar1ocker/ar1ocker/README.md

 ### 🔫 SQUAD GAME

-The following programs/scripts/plugins have only english support, but you may change their source code :)
+The following programs/scripts/plugins support English only, but you may change their source code :)

 ⏳ [Squad-Mod-Downloader](https://github.com/ar1ocker/Squad-Mod-Downloader) **- The Script for downloading mods to Squad server.** Python